General Electric/Rolls-Royce F136: Development

 In the initial plans for Joint Strike Fighter (JSF) program, all early JSFs were to be powered by an engine derived from Pratt & Whitney's F119 turbofan intended for the F-22 Advanced Tactical Fighter (ATF), but it was planned that engine contracts would be competitively tendered from Lot 6 onward.
 The engines selected would be either the F119 derivative ("F119-JSF") or an engine produced by the GE/Allison Fighter Engine Team and initially designated "YF120-FX"; RR would join the GE/Allison team shortly after.
-Derived from GE's YF120 turbofan that was also originally for the ATF program, the engine had further hot section developments by Allison and fan developments by RR; in 1995, Allison was acquired by RR and the subsequent GE/RR Fighter Engine Team became a co-operation between GE Aviation in Cincinnati, Ohio, United States (60% share), and Rolls-Royce in Bristol, United Kingdom, and Indianapolis, Indiana, US (40% share).
+Derived from GE's YF120 turbofan that was also originally for the ATF program, the engine had further hot section developments by Allison and fan developments by RR; in 1995, Allison was acquired by RR and the subsequent GE/RR Fighter Engine Team, formed in 2002, became a co-operation between GE Aviation in Cincinnati, Ohio, United States (60% share), and Rolls-Royce in Bristol, United Kingdom, and Indianapolis, Indiana, US (40% share).

 In 2001, with the Lockheed Martin X-35 selected as the winner of the JSF competition to become the F-35, Pratt & Whitney's F119-JSF became the F135, while the alternate GE/RR YF120-FX engine was designated F136.
 On 21 July 2004, the F136 began full engine runs at GE's facility in Evendale, Ohio.
 The engine ran for over an hour during two separate runs.
-In August 2005, the United States Department of Defense awarded the GE and Rolls-Royce team a $2.4 billion contract to develop its F136 engine.
+In August 2005, the United States Department of Defense awarded the GE and Rolls-Royce team a US$2.4 billion contract to develop its F136 engine.
 The contract was for the system development and demonstration (SDD) phase of the F136 initiative, scheduled to run until September 2013.

 The US Defense budget announced on 6 February 2006 excluded the F136 — leaving Pratt & Whitney, maker of the F135 engine, as the sole provider of engines for the Lockheed Martin F-35 fighters.
-Congress, however, overturned this request and allocated funds for FY 2007 later in 2006.
+Congress, however, overturned this request and allocated funds for FY2007 later in 2006.
 In November 2006, the General Electric/Rolls-Royce team successfully completed a 3-month preliminary design review by the F-35 Program Office and the prime contractor, Lockheed Martin.